 F. Methods and Procedures

 All methods and procedures must be described in detail, including literature search methods for literature reviews.
-Institutional Review Board approval and informed consent procedures used must be included for all studies involving patient interventions or use/retrieval of clinical data (see also Ethical considerations).
-Authors of clinical studies, especially RCTs, should consult and follow the minimum set of recommendations for reporting the results of their work promulgated by the CONSORT group (see www.consort-statement.org/consort-statement/overview0/).
+IRB approval and informed consent procedures used must be included for all studies involving patient interventions or use/retrieval of clinical data (see also Ethical considerations).
+Authors of clinical studies, especially RCTs, should consult and follow the minimum set of recommendations for reporting the results of their work promulgated by the CONSORT group (see: www.consort-statement.org/consort-statement/overview0/).
 A description of data entry and analysis methods used usually concludes the methods and procedures.

 All findings and results of all variables collected and analyzed are described in the text and, if appropriate, presented in tables and figures.
 Authors should follow AMA guidelines for the use of tables and figures.
 Figures are usually reserved for showing data patterns.
 Color photographs also can be helpful for illustrating observations.

 Tables, figures, and illustrations should be numerically labeled in the order in which they are cited in the text (eg, “see Figure 1”) and should be labeled clearly.
 Titles and legends can be printed above, below, or next to the figure or table, or on a separate page following the conclusion.
 Titles and legends should provide enough detail to make illustrations comprehensible without reference to the text.
-Illustrations and tables should not be embedded within the text of the Word document submitted.
+Illustrations and tables should not be embedded within the text of the Word document submitted; they should appear at the end of the manuscript.

 J. Acknowledgment (optional)